Why Trust OMD?

 Note: Costs above are for illustrative purposes (tuition only) based on 2024–25 rates.

-FAQs from Prospective Online Master’s Students
+FAQs for Colorado Online Master’s Students

 Are online master’s degrees respected by employers?

-If your degree is from an accredited university, employers will recognize it as equivalent to a traditional degree.
 In Colorado, many reputable universities offer online programs, so it’s common in the workforce.
 Employers are more interested in the reputation of the school and the skills you bring than the delivery format.
-During interviews, talk up the discipline it took to earn an online degree while juggling other commitments demonstrating your time management and dedication, which employers value.

 Can I work full-time while pursuing an online master’s?